PoliticalGraveyard.com

 McKenzie, Sally — of Dallas, Dallas County, Tex.
 Republican.
 Delegate to Republican National Convention from Texas, 1988.
 Female.
 Still living as of 1988.

 McKenzie, Walter I. — of Detroit, Wayne County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1924 (alternate), 1932; candidate for U.S. Representative from Michigan 13th District, 1930; candidate in primary for circuit judge in Michigan 3rd Circuit, 1935; candidate for Presidential Elector for Michigan, 1940.
+Candidate for Lieutenant Governor of Michigan, 1922; delegate to Democratic National Convention from Michigan, 1924 (alternate), 1932; candidate for U.S. Representative from Michigan 13th District, 1930; candidate for circuit judge in Michigan 3rd Circuit, 1935; Democratic candidate for Presidential Elector for Michigan, 1940.
 Burial location unknown.

 McKenzie, Wanda — of Minneapolis, Hennepin County, Minn.
 Democrat.
 Alternate delegate to Democratic National Convention from Minnesota, 1984.
 Female.
 Still living as of 1984.